 Atopic dermatitis (AD) is the most common type of eczema, occurring in up to 3% of the adult population worldwide, and it is the most common skin disease among children, with the disease commonly occurring by five years of age.

-AD is characterized by a defect in the skin barrier, which allows allergens and other irritants to enter the skin, leading to an immune reaction and inflammation.
-This reaction produces a red, itchy rash, most frequently occurring on the face, arms and legs, and the rash can cover significant areas of the body, in some cases half of the body or more.
-The rash causes significant pruritus (itching), which can lead to damage caused by scratching or rubbing and perpetuating an ‘itch-scratch’ cycle.
+Atopic dermatitis (AD) is characterized by a defective skin barrier, which allows allergens and other irritants to enter the skin, leading to an immune response and inflammation driven by inflammatory cytokines (e.g., IL4 and IL13).
+This reaction produces a red, itchy rash, most frequently occurring on the face, arms and legs, but it can cover most areas of the body.

 Source: Diagnosed patients incl.
 US, EU5, and Japan (Evaluate Pharma 2023)